ddev/ddev/docs/content/users/debugging-profiling/xdebug-profiling.md

 * Make an HTTP request to the DDEV project and the profile will be located in `.ddev/xdebug` directory.
 * Analyze it with any call graph viewer, for example [kcachegrind](https://kcachegrind.github.io/html/Home.html).
 * When you’re done, execute `ddev xdebug off` to avoid generating unneeded profile files.
+* You can also toggle Xdebug on and off using `ddev xdebug toggle`.

 ## Information Links